Margaret of Scotland, Queen of Norway: Queen of Norway

-Margaret stayed unmarried until the age of 20, which is remarkably long for a medieval princess.
+Margaret stayed unmarried until the age of 20, which was remarkably long for a medieval princess.
 She was finally betrothed to Eric II, King of Norway, in 1281.
 The intent was to ease the tensions that developed between Norway and Scotland in the previous decades.
 According to chroniclers, Margaret was against the match, but her father insisted.
 The Scottish crown gave her and Eric the estates of Rothiemay in Banffshire, Belhelvie in Aberdeenshire, Bathgate in West Lothian, and Ratho in Midlothian as her dowry.
 The treaty arranging the marriage specified, that Margaret and her children would succeed to the throne of Scotland if King Alexander died leaving no legitimate sons and if no legitimate son of his left legitimate children.

 Margaret sailed into the port of Bergen in the early morning of 15 August 1281.
 Her marriage to the 13-year-old king of Norway was celebrated two or three weeks later, making her queen of Norway.
 She was crowned by Jon Raude, Archbishop of Nidaros, Christ Church, Bergen.
 A cultured woman, Margaret probably found it difficult to adapt to married life with an uncultured adolescent.
 Scots reported that she tried to "cultivate" Eric by teaching him French and English, table manners, and fashion.
 Her mother-in-law, Ingeborg of Denmark, undermined her position as queen and dominated the court.

 Between March and 9 April 1283, Queen Margaret gave birth to her only child, Margaret, known as the Maid of Norway, in Tønsberg.
 She died during or shortly after childbirth, and was buried in Christ Church in Bergen.
 As Margaret's brothers both predeceased her father, her daughter succeeded to the Scottish throne in 1286.